-Safety Net is for individual women human rights defenders (WHRD) from/working in conflict and crisis-affected countries who, due to their commitments to human rights and peace, currently face, or have faced risks with resulting impacts that continue to threaten their safety and/or ability to sustain their work.
-WHRDs require urgent support to ensure their protection and secure participation in peace building efforts.
+Safety Net funding is for individual women human rights defenders (WHRDs) from or working in conflict and crisis affected countries, who, due to their commitments to human rights and peace, currently face – or have faced risks – with resulting impacts that continue to threaten their safety and work.

-SAFETY NET DOES NOT FUND CIVIL SOCIETY ORGANIZATIONS OR PROGRAMME IMPLEMENTATION.
+SAFETY NET DOES NOT FUND CIVIL SOCIETY ORGANIZATIONS OR PROGRAM IMPLEMENTATION.

 - Legal assistance

-Next Steps: If your request is considered, it will be shared with an INGO partner who will contact you directly.
-They reserve the right to ask additional questions, apply their own criteria and make the final decision.
-Being contacted by an INGO does not mean you will automatically receive a grant.
+Following your submission, you will receive a receipt confirmation email.
+If your request for support is short-listed for consideration, it will be shared with the NGO partners of the WPHF Window for WHRDs for further review, who will contact you.
+They reserve the right to ask additional questions, adjust the budget requested, apply their own criteria, and make a final decision.
+Being contacted by an NGO does not mean you will automatically receive a grant.

 Please ensure that the contact information you provide the WPHF is secure and that you are comfortable being contacted this way.
 If you fear that our digital communications are being monitored, we encourage you to use a secure computer and internet connection or open a separate and private email account.
 For further information on safe online communication, please see: https://ssd.eff.org/en/module/communicating-others.
 We also encourage you to visit: https://www.accessnow.org/help/ to access 24/7 help in multiple languages to protect yourself online.

 Please note that there is a temporary delay in delivering Safety Net grants for Afghanistan.
 Approved applications will be contacted by our NGO partners.